gklyne/I-D/arcp/arcp.md

 -------------------

-This specification do not define the protocol to resolve resources according to the app URI scheme.
+This specification do not define the protocol to resolve resources according to the arcp URI scheme.
-For instance, one implementation might rewrite app URIs to localized paths in a temporary directory, while another implementation might use an embedded HTTP server.
+For instance, one implementation might rewrite arcp URIs to localized paths in a temporary directory, while another implementation might use an embedded HTTP server.